 Jackson Hole Mountain Resort has 2,500 skiable acres inbound, and a further 3,000 of backcountry for advanced skiers to explore.
 The summit elevation here is 10,450 ft., with a base elevation of 6,311 ft.
 There are 16 lifts at Jackson, including a 100-person aerial tram, two gondolas and 11 chairlifts, accommodating 16,733 people an hour on the resort’s lift system.
 There is no night skiing at Jackson Hole, though there is tubing both at Kings Tubes in Jackson and at the Ice Castle in Teton Village at the base of the resort.
 There is also ice skating in Jackson’s town square, with ice skate rentals available.

 Jackson Hole Mountain Resort has a Ski & Snowboard School – the Mountain Sports Schools in the Bridger Center, which offers private and group ski and snowboard lessons, as well as video evaluations, race clinics and the Wild West Camp series.
 Ski and snowboard rentals are also available at the sports school as well as two other base rental shop locations.
 Other rental operations can be found in Jackson, including Snow Kings Mountain Sports Shop, Hoback Sports and JH Skis.
-Jackson Hole Mountain Resort is an Ikon Pass destination.
+Jackson Hole Mountain Resort is an Ikon Pass destination and Mountain Collective member.
 The resort also has a the Kids Ranch, next to the Bridger Gondola, offering age-specific activities for kids from six months to 17 years, including an educational winter sports program.
 Both slopeside dining and lodging is available at Jackson Hole Mountain Resort.

 The season at Jackson Hole generally runs from around Thanksgiving until the first week of April.
 The peak snow conditions historically have been in late January.